hyi96/TaskApp/docs/features.md

 ### Flow

 1. `DayDetectionService` polls every 60 seconds.
 When `DateTime.Now.Date` advances, it fires `NewDayDetected`.
-2. The app collects all dailies that were **not completed** in their most recent period.
+2. The app collects all dailies that were **not completed** in their most recent period using a gap-based filter (`LastCompletionPeriod` before the previous period start).
+3. If vacation mode is enabled, all daily streaks are silently protected at no gold cost and no window is shown.
-3. If any exist, a **New Day Window** is shown listing the missed dailies for review.
-Users can check off dailies they actually completed — these are retroactively marked as completed for the previous period and gold is awarded.
+4. Otherwise, if any uncompleted dailies exist, a **New Day Window** is shown listing them for review:
+   - **Check toggle** — Retroactively marks the daily as completed for the previous period and awards gold (with streak bonus).
+   - **Protect toggle** — Pays gold to protect the streak without completing the daily.
+Cost is `StreakProtectionCost × missedPeriods`.
+   - Check and Protect are mutually exclusive.
+   - The total protection cost is displayed.
+The confirm button is disabled if the user cannot afford all selected protections (accounting for **projected gold** earned from checked items).
-4. All tasks are refreshed:
+5. All tasks are refreshed:
    - Dailies check their period and update completion status.
    - Habits check their reset cadence and reset counters if due.
-   - Streaks are evaluated — missed periods reset the current streak to zero.
+   - Unprotected, unchecked dailies have their streaks reset to zero.
-5. All changes are saved.
+6. All changes are saved.

+### Multi-Day Gaps

+If the app was closed for multiple days, `GetMissedPeriodCount()` calculates how many periods each daily missed based on its cadence, `RepeatEvery`, and `LastCompletionPeriod`.
+The protection cost scales accordingly.

 ### Startup Check